auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_units.rst

 information.

-.. _Unit States:
+.. _Unit Publishing Status:

 ************************************************
-Unit States
+Unit Publishing Status
 ************************************************

 As an course author, you work with units in the following states: